Andria-verbat/News/README.md

 News App

 This application shows a list of news headlines along with an image.
 Also, there is a filter option to view the news based on a particular category.
+The filter option is provided as a dropdown menu.

 ### Built With